 The primary goal of the 36-semester hour Master of Arts in Reading Instruction program is to provide candidates with the knowledge, skills and dispositions to become a building or district-level reading specialist.
 Coursework is designed to address the Reading Specialist standards of the International Reading Association (IRA) and the six areas required for licensure by the Illinois State Board of Education (ISBE).
 The degree is intended for experienced, practicing licensed teachers who seek to become reading coaches or reading specialists.
-The Reading Specialist must successfully complete the APT (K-12) \pm 104 Test and the Reading Specialist Content Test (\pm 176) prior to program completion.
+The Reading Specialist must successfully complete the APT #188 Test and the Reading Specialist Content Test (#176), and passage of the Illinois Basic Skills Test, TAP Test of Academic Proficiency, or ACT plus writing composite score of 22 or higher, are required in order to apply for entitlement as a Reading Specialist.

-- A valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - One or more years of teaching experience in a PreK-12 setting and current district employment. - Passage of the Illinois Basic Skills Test, TAP Test of Academic Proficiency or ACT plus writing composite score of 22 or higher. - A completed Graduate Application for Admission (aurora.edu/auapply). - Transcripts (official, sealed in envelope) from the last degree earned: undergraduate degree indicating a GPA of 2.75 or higher or a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
-Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu.
+- A valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - One or more years of teaching experience in a PreK-12 setting and current teaching position. - A completed Graduate Application for Admission (aurora.edu/auapply).

-A recommendation from your current building principal or direct supervisor.
+- Transcripts (official, sealed in envelope) from the last degree earned: undergraduate degree indicating a GPA of 2.75 or higher or a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
+Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu. - A recommendation from your current building principal or direct supervisor.